starboardtechnologies/IBM-Cloud-AI/README.md

 # IBM-Cloud-AI
-A collection of projects related to the use of IBM Cloud's "Language Translation", "Personality Insights", and "Visual Recognition".
+A collection of projects related to the use of IBM Cloud's "Language Translation" & "Personality Insights".